MirkoZanon/GeNEsIS/README.md

 3. GeNEsIS_display.mlapp
     Perform classical experiments of habituation or discrimination presenting your images on screen in an automatized way

+GeNEsIS.mlapp provides an user-friendly menu to directly access all the tools.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 RUN THE PROGRAM
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------